Football clubs

 1923 - 1929

-This team was formed from the 231st (Sussex) Field Battery of the 58th (H.C.)
-Field Brigade of the Royal Artillery from Bexhill.
-The team spent just the single season competing in Division Two of the Hastings League.
+Formed from the 231st (Sussex) Field Battery of the 58th (H.C.)
+Field Brigade of the Royal Artillery based in Bexhill, the team played a single season in Division Two of the Hastings League.

 Battle Hill